BTR-90: Armour and protection

 The armour of the BTR-90 comprises welded steel armour plates.
 The armour can withstand hits from 14.5 mm rounds over the frontal arc.
-The side armour can provide protection against large caliber machine gun fire and shrapnel.
+The side armour can provide protection against large-calibre machine gun fire and shrapnel.

 Additional armoured plates can be installed on the vehicle to increase protection.
 Active protection methods can be used, such as explosive reactive armour.
 These can be added over the existing armour of the vehicle.
 To increase protection, periscopes are installed instead of windscreens and vision blocks.

-Collective NBC (Nuclear, Biological and Chemical) protection is available which can protect the occupants from shock waves and penetrating radiation from nuclear attacks, radioactive dust, and bacteriological and chemical weapons.
+Collective NBC (Nuclear, Biological, and Chemical) protection is available which can protect the occupants from shock waves and penetrating radiation from nuclear attacks, radioactive dust, and bacteriological and chemical weapons.

 Its combat tires are capable of enduring anti-personnel mine explosions and small arms fire.
 If the vehicle is damaged while afloat, a drainage system is capable of removing incoming water.
-The BTR-90 features an automatic fire fighting system, and a system for the remote laying of smoke screens.
+The BTR-90 features an automatic firefighting system and a system for the remote laying of smoke screens.
 The smoke discharge system includes six smoke grenade launchers, three on each side of the vehicle.

 Armament

 The main gun of the BTR-90 is a 30 mm Shipunov 2A42 auto cannon.
 The vehicle carries an ammunition load of 500 rounds for this weapon.

 A 7.62 mm PKT coaxial machine gun with 2,000 rounds and a 30 mm AGS-17 automatic grenade launcher are the secondary armaments of the BTR-90.

 A guided missile system is available for engaging armoured targets.
 This consists of four 9M113 Konkurs missiles mounted on the turret.
-The launching unit is detachable, and can be used to launch missiles from the ground.
+The launching unit is detachable and can be used to launch missiles from the ground.

 All the weapons are mounted on the turret and are assisted by a fire control system.
 The fire control system allows the weapons to be used while the vehicle is moving, and in all weather conditions.
 The turret can be traversed 360 degrees with an elevation range of −5 to +75 degrees.
 The vehicle's weaponry allows it to engage targets at ranges up to 4 km.
 Helicopters and fortifications can be engaged at ranges up to 2.5 km.

 In addition to the vehicle's weapons, its occupants have the ability to fire their weapons through available firing ports and hatches, increasing its firepower.

 Variants

 A prototype designated BTR-90M was built with a larger turret derived from the BMP-3, mounting a coaxial low-velocity 2A70 100mm rifled gun/missile launcher system (which can fire conventional shells or laser beam-riding 9M117 anti-tank missiles (ATGM), such as AT-10 Stabber), a 30mm Shipunov 2A72 cannon, and a 7.62mm PKT machine gun.
-The BTR-90M was first displayed publicly in 2001, and is not currently in service.
+The BTR-90M was first displayed publicly in 2001 and is not currently in service.

-Another variant of the BTR-90 was produced with the low pressure 120 mm 2S9 Nona weapon, as with the BTR-80 Nona-SVK.
+Another variant of the BTR-90 was produced with the low-pressure 120 mm 2S9 Nona weapon, as with the BTR-80 Nona-SVK.